Make this four-season art project with your kids (or students) today!

 - Using more than two colors creates more texture and depth.

-- In the next section, I provided the colors we used to make the four-season fingerprint tree in the photos and video tutorial to help you decide which to use.
+- In the next section, I provide the colors we used for the four-season fingerprint tree in the photos and video tutorial to help you decide which ones to use.

-- To maintain the fingerprint tree’s round shape for the top two squares (spring and summer), instead of allowing your toddler or preschooler to put fingerprint leaves everywhere, use a piece of paper with a semicircle cut out and taped to the canvas square, as shown in the video.
+- To maintain the fingerprint tree’s round shape for the top two squares (spring and summer), instead of letting your toddler or preschooler put fingerprint leaves everywhere, use a piece of paper with a semicircle cutout taped to the canvas square, as shown in the video.

 - Paint one seasonal square at a time with the instructions below:

-- Pour a small amount of each acrylic paint color for each seasonal square on a paper plate, glass cutting mat, or another non-stick paint pallet.
+- Pour a small amount of each acrylic paint color onto a paper plate, glass cutting mat, or another non-stick paint palette for each seasonal square.

 - Invite children to dip their fingers into the colors to create each seasonal square one at a time as follows: